Written by Mark DePaolo, DVM. COPYRIGHT © 2012 All rights reserved.

 It is a common practice for veterinarians to recommend that pregnant mares be given a Pneumobort K vaccine at 5, 7, and 9 months of gestation.
 They will often also recommend that owners give their horse a five, seven or eight-way vaccine one month prior to giving birth.
 The five-way consists of Tenatus, Rhinopneumonitis, Influenza, Eastern & Western Encephalomyelitis (Sleeping Sickness).
 The seven way adds in strangles and rabies.
 West Nile is the eighth addition.

+Any mare that is not immune comprised will include these antibodies in the colostrum without us giving her a "booster" a month prior to giving birth.
+It's her job.
 What they won’t tell you is that a horse can abort from a rhinopneumonitis infection only ONCE in their entire life.
 A mare can only abort the very first time that she is infected with the virus and only if she is pregnant at the time.
 Once she has been infected, whether she is pregnant at the time or not, she will build antibodies to the infection and can NEVER abort from this disease again.

 So it makes sense to not vaccinate any pregnant mares with Pneumobort K. If the mare has already been exposed prior to the pregnancy she will never abort.
 If she hasn’t been previously exposed she will abort once and only once.